-I had a patient one time who told me, “I had fantastic parents until 5:00.”
-When the booze made its appearance.
+One patient told me, “I had fantastic parents until 5:00,” when the booze made its appearance.

 Or maybe you are the person escaping.
 Disappearing.
 Not knowing how to handle anxiety, insecurity, loss, fear – any other way than by downing a medication.
 A drink.
 Taking a hit.